 Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

 How does the designated index differ from a relevant broad market index?